Nhartwig/Systems_Optimization_TSN/README.txt

     - networkx

 How to run:
+- navigate to the Systems_Optimization_TSN folder
 - in the command line:
-    - small.xml data input: python Exercise.py "small"
-    - medium.xml data input: python Exercise.py "medium"
-    - large.xml data input: python Exercise.py "large"
+    - python src\main.py <xml file>

-- if no or misstyped arguments are given, the default input is large.xml
+- if no arguments are given, the default input is TC5_large1.xml

 Output details:
-- the generated .xml solution files are placed in the './output/' folder
+- the generated .xml solution files are placed in the './solution_xml_files/' folder
-- naming scheme: small/medium/large_solution.xml
+- naming scheme: <test case file>_solution.xml

 Our solutions:
 - located inside the 'our_solutions' folder